Skip to content

 Terminal window

-# Install Gateway API CRDs (required first)
+# Install Gateway API Standard channel CRDs for the v1.5 release line.

-kubectl apply -f https://github.com/kubernetes-sigs/gateway-api/releases/download/v1.0.0/standard-install.yaml
+kubectl apply -f https://github.com/kubernetes-sigs/gateway-api/releases/download/v1.5.1/standard-install.yaml

-# Verify CRDs are installed
+# Verify CRDs are installed.

 kubectl get crd | grep gateway